 STAGE IV (METASTATIC) PROSTATE CANCER TREATMENT

 Androgen deprivation therapy — Male hormones (androgens, the most common of which is testosterone) fuel the growth of prostate cancer.
 Treatments that decrease the body's levels of androgens can also decrease the size of the cancer in the prostate as well as other areas (metastases).
 These treatments are called androgen deprivation therapy or ADT.

 ADT can be done by taking medicines that interfere with androgens or by having surgery to remove the testicles (called an orchiectomy).
-In the United States, the use of medicines is usually preferred over surgery.
+In many countries, including the United States, the use of medicines is usually preferred over surgery.
 The medicines used in this context have the same effect as surgery, as they are a form of "chemical castration" (meaning that they stop the production of androgens even though the testicles are not removed).

 Examples of the medicines used in ADT include:

-- GnRH agonists — GnRH agonists are medicines that temporarily "turn off" the testicles' production of male hormones (androgens).
+●GnRH agonists – Gonadotropin-releasing hormone (GnRH) agonists are medicines that temporarily "turn off" the testicles' production of male hormones (androgens).
 This starves the cancer cells, causing the prostate to shrink.
-GnRH agonists are given as a shot every three to six months or as a depot that lasts 12 months, and they include leuprolide (sample brand name: Lupron) and goserelin (brand name: Zoladex).
+GnRH agonists are given as a shot every one to six months or as a depot that lasts 12 months, and they include leuprolide (sample brand name: Lupron) and goserelin (brand name: Zoladex).

 Side effects of ADT — The side effects of ADT are related to the lowered levels of male hormones and include: